syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ### Adding Origin line

-The origin line can be added to chart area by setting the [`ShowOrigin`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~ShowOrigin.html) property to true .The following code example demonstrates the displaying origin line at (3,0) position value as set in [`Origin`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~Origin.html) property.
+The origin line can be added to chart area by setting the [`ShowOrigin`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~ShowOrigin.html) property to true.
+The following code example demonstrates how to display the origin line at (3,0).

 {% tabs %}